keboola/connection-docs/templates/ecommerce/ecommerce.md

 Additional documentation is available [here](https://bitbucket.org/kds_consulting_team/kds-team.ex-bigcommerce/src/master/).

 ## Authorizing Data Destinations
-When creating a working flow you have an option to select one or more data destinations.
+When creating a working flow, you can select one or more data destinations.

 ### BigQuery Database